 The pewee sports gray-olive upper parts and pale gray underparts, with two whitish wing bars.
 Males and females look alike; young of the year have buffy wing bars.
 If you get a really close look, you'll notice the adult pewee has a dark upper mandible and dull yellow-orange at the base of the lower mandible.

-This bird spends winter in Central and South America, where it can get plenty of insects to eat.
+This bird spends the winter in Central and South America, where it can get plenty of insects to eat.
 It returns to the Chicago Botanic Garden and northern Illinois sometime in May to raise a family.
-The female builds a well-camouflaged nest of grass, plant, fibers, and lichens bound with spider webs on a horizontal branch of a deciduous tree.
+The female builds a well-camouflaged nest of grass, plants, fibers, and lichens bound with spider webs on a horizontal branch of a deciduous tree.

 If you're lucky in July and August, you might see the wood-pewee teaching its young to snatch flies, bees, wasps, and butterflies from the air.
 In September, family groups begin migrating southward.

-The Eastern Wood-Pewee's numbers are declining, possibly due to habitat loss both on breeding and wintering grounds.
+The eastern wood-pewee's numbers are declining, possibly due to habitat loss both on breeding and wintering grounds.
 The Cornell Lab of Ornithology considers this bird a species of conservation concern.

 Restoration of the pewee's open woodland habitat—which is being done at the Garden's McDonald Woods—can help keep the pewee from further decline.